nobiot/org-transclusion/README.md

 This library is an attempt to enable transclusion with Org Mode in Emacs.
 It is my take on the [idea by John Kitchin](#original-idea-by-john-kitchin).

 It is still **VERY experimental**.
 Use it with care if you would like to play with it.
-It modifies your files (notes), use it with care.
+It modifies your files (notes).
 The author and contributors cannot be held responsible for loss of important work.

 I am no developer or programmer.
 If you like the idea, and can lend your technical hand, I would be grateful.
 Here is a [list of things](#list-of-things-to-be-done) I think needed to be done (I'm sure there are more; let me know other things, too.).

----

 # Intended use